apache/incubator-hugegraph/APACHE_PROPOSAL.md

 ### Rationale

-In the industry, graph databases can generally handle 1-billion-scale graphs, there is a lack of systems for processing 100-billion-scale graphs, and some graph databases may only support online query (OLTP), some graph platforms only support graph computing (OLAP).
+In the industry, graph databases can generally handle 1-billion-scale graphs, but there is a lack of systems for processing 100-billion-scale graphs, and some graph databases may only support online query (OLTP), some graph platforms only support graph computing (OLAP).
 HugeGraph supports both online query and graph computing in the scenario of 100+ billion data.

 ### Initial Goals